elizazhang21/Selene/README.md

 # Selene

-Selene is a chatbot which provides guide search and fflogs parses for ffxiv.
+Selene is a discord chatbot which provides guide search and fflogs parses for ffxiv players.

 Commands should start with "!" or "?"